Contributed by – Healthians team

 - Maintain proper personal hygiene at all times.

-- Make sure potholes and open drains near your house are covered.
+- Try and cover all potholes and open drains near your house.

 - Try and drink only bottled water when outside